Sunday, May 30, 1982

 Saturday, September 4, 1982

-Ever since Mom got back from Canada she has been seeing Ed again.
+Ever since Mom got back from Canada, she has been seeing Ed again.
 They have decided to get married in the Los Angeles Temple on September 25, 1982.
 They want Dave to be one of the witnesses in the temple.
-It will be interesting if they will get married and if they do, I wonder if their marriage will last.
+It will be interesting to see whether they get married and, if so, whether their marriage will last.

 Leave a Reply